-However, investing in property tax liens isn’t as simple as purchasing the certificate and then collecting the money.
-There are certain obligations you must fulfill as an owner of the tax lien certificate, depending on your location.
+However, investing in property tax liens isn’t as simple as purchasing the certificate and collecting the money.
+You must fulfill certain obligations as an owner of the tax lien certificate, depending on your location.
 For example, you usually have to notify the property owner that you’ve purchased the tax lien certificate.
-You also must inform them when the redemption period is about to end.
+It would help if you also informed them when the redemption period is about to end.

 You must also understand that properties may be in a state of disorder.
 Angry homeowners will often gut down their properties as they’re evicted, so you should expect to spend extra money on repairs and improvements so you can make your new property ready to re-sell or rent.

 To make educated decisions for investing in property tax liens, you also need to do your research on properties you’re interested in.
-Sometimes the current value of the property can be less than the amount listed on the lien, making it a dangerous prospect.
-You should divide the face amount of the tax lien by the market value of the property; if this value is above 0.04 or 4%, stay away from that property.
+Sometimes, the property’s current value can be less than the amount listed on the lien, making it a dangerous prospect.
+You should divide the face amount of the tax lien by the property’s market value; if this value is above 0.04 or 4%, stay away from that property.

 The Risks of Property Tax Liens